osgi/osgi.enroute.site/_source/_book/300-principles.md

 This section only advocates to develop components without encumbering them with unnecessary dependencies so they are resilient to changes in the  production environment by being blissfully unaware of, and thus not affected by, those changes.
 Unfortunately this puts an extra burden on the developer because it means that just adding one more JAR on the class path becomes a liability.
 Instead, sometimes it is necessary to move functions to another module or duplicate code.

 Asking developers to restrict themselves often runs against developers instincts.
 It often seems as if enterprise is just another word for nothing left to add.
 However, the cost of a bug exponentially increases the later it is found in the process.
 However cumbersome it may feel for a developer to work around an unwanted dependency, this cost is handsomely paid back by a reduction in problems later down the production line.
-For the developers the incentive is less tedious maintenance work and the esthetic pleasure of making elegant uncoupled components.
+For the developers the incentive is less tedious maintenance work and the aesthetic pleasure of making elegant uncoupled components.

 ### Expressing Dependencies